Yoric/keep-it-focused/README.md

 You can add any number of files that are valid only for the current day in `/tmp/keep-it-focused`.

-You can also use the command-line to add new temporary authorization intervals, see e.g.
+You can also use the command-line to add/remove new temporary authorization intervals, see e.g.

 ```sh
 $ keep-it-focused exceptionally --help